How To Choose New Flooring Like A Pro!

 Best Carpet for Playroom?

-I am looking to buy a Karastan Gaviota coast textured carpet for a large
+I am looking at Karastan Gaviota Coast textured carpet for a large

 playroom, hallway and two bedrooms.
 There will be a lot of traffic in the